Bump attractors and waves in networks of leaky integrate-and-fire neurons: Coherent structures in the discrete model

 \subsection{Remarks about coherent structures in the DIFM}

 The patterns presented so far are found in the DIFM with a finite number of neurons $(n=80)$.
 At first sight, the raster plots of the waves seem to indicate that neurons fire simultaneously in pairs (\cref{fig:exampleWaves}(a)) or quartets (\cref{fig:exampleWaves}(b)) as the structure travels across the network.
-A closer inspection of the instantaneous profiles $v_i(t)$ reveal that this is not the case, as the threshold (red dashed line) is attained by a single neuron in~\cref{fig:exampleWaves}(a), and by two neurons in~\cref{fig:exampleWaves}(b): neurons in a raster pair fire alternatively at short times from each other, whereas a quartet displays a more complex firing pattern.
+A closer inspection of the instantaneous profiles $v_i(t)$ reveal that this is not the case, as the threshold (red dashed line) is attained by a single neuron in~\cref{fig:exampleWaves}(a), and by two neurons in~\cref{fig:exampleWaves}(b):